FlakM/blog/blog-static/content/posts/rust_guiding_principle.md

 > A language empowering everyone to build reliable and efficient software

 It has occurred to me that that's the reason why rust might have resonated with me so much.
-It's not just a language, it's a guiding principle that aligns with mine.
+The community is aligned with the same 'Why'!
 It helped me find my guiding principle.

 > Leverage my passion for learning and technology to create reliable, efficient, high-quality solutions on time.